jacekskowalski/library-online/README.md

 Library online allow you to simple search by the following categories:

--by ISBN (property industryIdentifiers[0].type)
+-by ISBN - key is property from .json file ->industryIdentifiers[0].type

--by category.
+-by category

 -by author.

 Data is loaded from attached books.json file.
-JSON response is returned.
+JSON response with detailed information about books is returned.

 The app runs on port 8091.